Get the Glossary

 We’ve broken down the basics around federal and state unemployment insurance taxes to get you up to speed.

-State Unemployment Insurance Tax or SUI
+State Unemployment Insurance or SUI

 State Unemployment Insurance (SUI) is a tax-funded program required by both state and federal law (though some states require employees to contribute as well).
 SUI pays eligible unemployed workers benefits while they’re looking for work.